zts/mcollective-chef-discovery/README.markdown

     $ mco rpc rpcutil ping --dm chef --do "role:one OR role:two"

 # TODO #

  * Support identity and fact criteria
  * Filter discovered nodes with identity regexp
- * Load Chef configuration from knife.rb
+ * Optionally specify Chef server configuration (instead of using knife.rb)
- * Optional SSL verification on Chef server connection
+ * Optionally specify a knife configuration file